McDoogen/brz_bot/README.md

 6. Ultrasonic Range Sensor Integration

 Batteries can be 9V for a smaller footprint and then stepped down.
 What is the Voltage range for the PI?

+# Useful Commands to Stop Forgetting
+rosdep install -i --from-path src --rosdistro galactic -y

+# Questions needing answers
+1. Is it possible to develop and build entirely on our PC, and then deploy to our PI?
+Can we just move the build folders over and not need to clone the src?